ratwolfzero/ratwolfzero/README.md

 ---

 ## 🧠 Behind the Math

 Mathematical concepts explained in simple terms:

 - **What is Chaos?** A system highly sensitive to initial conditions (e.g., Lorenz Attractor 🌀).
 - **What is a Fractal?** A self-similar structure at different scales (e.g., Mandelbrot Set 🌿).
 - **What is Bifurcation?** A sudden qualitative change in system behavior as a parameter varies (e.g., Logistic Map 📈).

-Each project includes explanations and references! 📖✨

-🚀 **Enjoy exploring the world of mathematical beauty!** 🚀
+🚀 **Enjoy exploring the world of mathematical beauty!** 🚀# 🌌 Exploring Chaos, Fractals & Beyond